JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2022_06.md

 Another key also refers to an important warning that Jesus gave:

-> 14. Jesus warned his followers against thinking that their prayers would be rendered more efficacious by ornate repetitions, eloquent phraseology, fasting, penance, or sacrifices.
-But he did exhort his believers to employ prayer as a means of leading up through thanksgiving to true worship.
-Jesus deplored that so little of the spirit of thanksgiving was to be found in the prayers and worship of his followers.
-He quoted from the Scriptures on this occasion, saying: “It is a good thing to give thanks to the Lord and to sing praises to the name of the Most High, to acknowledge his loving-kindness every morning and his faithfulness every night, for God has made me glad through his work.
-In everything I will give thanks according to the will of God.” ([UB 146:2.15](/en/The_Urantia_Book/146#p2_15))
+> Jesus warned his followers against thinking that their prayers would be rendered more efficacious by ornate repetitions, eloquent phraseology, fasting, penance, or sacrifices. ([UB 146:2.15](/en/The_Urantia_Book/146#p2_15))

 Praying does not consist in talking a lot, asking eloquently for things, because words, when they are not born from the depths, tend to interfere with the flow of life until they block it; and because when we ask it is always because we have some personal interest.
 Prayer really doesn't go that way.
 This is how instead of being a means, words can often become an obstacle.